safecircleia/.github/CONTRIBUTING.md

 ## How to Contribute

 There are several ways you can help make SafeCircle better:
-- **Report Bugs:** If you find an issue, please check the [Issue Tracker](https://github.com/safecircleia/issues) and open a new issue if one does not already exist.
+- **Report Bugs:** If you find an issue, please check the Issue Tracker that repo, and open a new issue if one does not already exist.
 - **Suggest Features:** We welcome suggestions for new features or improvements.
 Feel free to open a feature request.
 - **Submit Code Changes:** Fork the repository, create a feature branch, and submit a pull request.
 Ensure your changes adhere to our guidelines.
 - **Improve Documentation:** Clear and comprehensive documentation is vital.
 Help us improve our guides and references.